kixe/FieldtypeSelectExtOption/README.md

 // return array of all possible value/ label pairs version >= 1.1.6
 $getdata->options('selector'); // selector = field-name, field-id or field-instance

-// will find the first or only field of type SelectExtOption in current page
+// find value(s) of the first or only field of type SelectExtOption in current page
 $getdata->row();

-// will find a specific field of type SelectExtOption in current page, useful if more than one of same type
+// find value(s) of a specific field of type SelectExtOption in current page, useful if more than one of same type
 $getdata->row('myfield');

-// will find a specific field of type SelectExtOption in a page found by selector string
+// find value(s) of a specific field of type SelectExtOption in a page found by selector string
 $getdata->row('myfield','selectorstring');

-// will find the first or only field of type SelectExtOption in a page found by selector string
+// find value(s) of the first or only field of type SelectExtOption in a page found by selector string
 $getdata->row(null,'selectorstring');

 ```

-Function row() will return a MultipleArray with the stored value as key.
+Function row() will return a MultipleArray with the stored value(s) as key.

 #### Example
 + Field Settings